 Slip & Trip Claims

 By law, owners of businesses or property are required to take reasonable steps to ensure the safety of the general public.
-At minimum, owners or managers are required to warn the public of any potential dangers they have caused, are aware of or believe could occur.
+At a minimum, owners or managers are required to warn the public of any potential dangers they have caused, are aware of, or believe could occur.